Hansaraj09/Google_Stock_Prediction/README.md

 ![image](https://github.com/user-attachments/assets/9e45feee-e62f-498f-8e84-3c4bb7156f13)

-**Note**: From the plot above we can see that the recursive line is flat stating that the model has no idea of how to predict the future.
+**Note**: From the plot above, we can see that the recursive line is flat, indicating that the model has no idea how to predict the future.
 This is kind of funny!!
-However, this approach represents a reasonable method of prediction, acknowledging the inherent challenges associated with forecasting stock prices.
+However, this approach represents a reasonable prediction method, acknowledging the inherent challenges of forecasting stock prices.
 Also from the curve trend plot above it is safe to say that it is a good stock.

+**If you find this project helpful, please consider giving it a ⭐**